KaraML1/Computer-Data-Simulator/README.md

 - Provides a suite of unit tests for validating the correctness of core features such as math operations, tokenization, and memory loading.

 ## Example Usage
+#### Binary is demonstrated below, but the Assembler can convert plain language into 32 bit Instructions.

 ### 1. Basic Number Storage